jalvaradoo/webpage-jalvarado/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am an Economics Ph.D.
 Candidate from Northwestern University.
-My research focuses on environmental economics, energy economics, and industrial organization.
-I will be on the 2023-2024 Job Market.
+My research focuses on macroeconomics, public finance, tax policy, and wealth inequality.
+I will be on the 2024-2025 Job Market.
 {style="text-align: justify;"}